KirillKorneev/logicsystemcounter/README.md

 (x1 - x2) ^ (x3 - x4 - x5 - x6) = 0
 (y1 - y2 - y3) ^ (y4 - y5 - y6) = 1
 (x2 - y2) ^ (x3 - y3) = 1

 ----------------------------
-Ограничение:
+Restriction:
 ----------------------------
-Программа решает уравнения с 3 переменными: x, y, z, которых может быть по 13 наборов каждая (т.е. x1, x2...x13; y1, y2...y13; z1, z2...z13). Сделано так, потому что при тестах не нашлось системы, где больше трех типов переменных и больше 13 переменных по 1 типу.
+The program solves equations with 3 variables: x, y, z, of which there can be 13 sets each (i.e. x1, x2...x13; y1, y2...y13; z1, z2...z13).
+It is done so because during the tests there was no system with more than 3 types of variables and more than 13 variables of 1 type each.